 Mr Osborne also announced that the government will also consult on introducing a new orchestra tax relief in April 2016.

-If you’d like to learn more about this year’s Autumn Statement, click HERE.
+Learn more about this year’s Autumn Statement.

 We will also be releasing a report detailing the effects of the Autumn Statement on businesses in the New Year.